Hootie & the Blowfish: 1996–1997: Fairweather Johnson and promotional singles

 In 1995, Hootie & the Blowfish contributed the song "Hey, Hey, What Can I Do" to the Encomium tribute album to Led Zeppelin.
-Their cover of Canadian group 54-40's "I Go Blind", released on the soundtrack to the television series Friends in 1995, did not appear on Cracked Rear View or Fairweather Johnson, but became a hit on radio in 1996 after three singles from Fairweather Johnson had been released.
+Their cover of Canadian group 54-40's "I Go Blind", released on the soundtrack to the television series Friends in 1995, did not appear on Cracked Rear View or Fairweather Johnson, but it became a hit on radio in 1996 after three singles from Fairweather Johnson had been released.
 Both "Hey, Hey, What Can I Do" and "I Go Blind" were later released on the compilation Scattered, Smothered and Covered.

 On February 28, 1996, at the 38th Annual Grammy Awards, Hootie & the Blowfish won the Grammy for Best Pop Performance by a Duo or Group with Vocal (for the single "Let Her Cry") and the Grammy for "Best New Artist".
 The band appeared on MTV Unplugged on the eve of the release of their second album, Fairweather Johnson (1996).
 The album contained the hit single "Old Man and Me" (U.S. No. 13), and sold four million copies in the United States.

 1998–2008: Middle years

 In 1998, the band performed on Frank Wildhorn's concept album of the musical The Civil War.
 Hootie & the Blowfish released their third studio album, Musical Chairs, on September 15, 1998.
 It spawned the singles "I Will Wait" and "Only Lonely".

 The group covered the 1968 Orpheus hit "Can't Find the Time" for the soundtrack of the Jim Carrey movie Me, Myself & Irene (2000).
 The song's writer, Bruce Arnold, traded verses with Darius on several occasions when the band played live on the West Coast.
 The band kept to an extensive touring schedule, including an annual New Year's Eve show at Silverton Las Vegas (formerly known as Boomtown Las Vegas) in Enterprise, Nevada.

 The band released a B-sides and rarities compilation titled Scattered, Smothered and Covered (2000).
 This album is named in tribute of Waffle House, a popular Southern chain of all-night diners.
-Specifically, the title refers to an order of hash browns—shredded potatoes scattered on the grill, smothered with diced onions and covered with melted cheese.
+Specifically, the title refers to an order of hash browns—shredded potatoes scattered on the grill, smothered with diced onions, and covered with melted cheese.

 In 2003, the band released a self-titled album.

 In 2005, the band released Looking for Lucky.

 2008–2018: Hiatus and solo work

 In 2008, Rucker announced in an AOL Sessions interview that the band would go on hiatus for several years so that Rucker could pursue a solo career as a country music performer.
-Rucker confirmed that the band would still perform their scheduled charity concerts, but added that they would not record or tour.
-Rucker later clarified that the band was not splitting up.
+Rucker confirmed the band would still perform their scheduled charity concerts but added they would not record or tour.
+Rucker later clarified the band was not splitting up.

-In 2009, Hootie & the Blowfish performed live in a ballet which chronicled their rise and success in the 1990s.
+In 2009, Hootie & the Blowfish performed live in a ballet that chronicled their rise and success in the 1990s.